 Turning Over a New Leaf: Green Initiatives in Payroll

 - First of all, are you still printing /receiving paper checks?
 Or are you significantly reducing paper by supplying online paystubs for direct deposit or paycard payments?
-You can do this by having your employees enroll in online statements that they can save to their own computers or smartphones.
-Many payroll vendors offer this capability; this allows a paper savings by not printing paystubs.
-For a company of 200 employees that pays weekly, a 50% enrollment in paperless pay saves at least 10 reams of paper per year.
+You can do this by having your employees enroll in online statements that they can save on their own computers or smartphones.
+Many payroll vendors offer this capability; this allows paper savings by not printing paystubs.
+For a company of 200 employees that pays weekly, a 50% enrollment in paperless-pay saves at least 10 reams of paper per year.
 Cost savings anywhere is a plus to the bottom line somewhere.
 For example, many payroll services charge by the check printed.
 No checks or advices printed = cost savings for payroll processing.
-Check your state rules to see if opting in to paperless is allowed.
+Check your state rules to see if opting into paperless is allowed.

 - What’s your direct deposit participation?
 Is it 100%?
 If not, try to get it there.
 How to do that?
 Remind employees that they don’t have to be in the office on payday if they have direct deposit and online access to their pay information.

 - What if there’s a blizzard (?)
 In that case, employees might feel safer staying at home, but many would come to work on payday to ensure that they received their paychecks.
 Direct deposit eliminates that type of dilemma.

 - We’ve all seen enough instances of catastrophic weather and other disasters that preclude employees from going into the office.
 Paperless payroll allows your teams to stay home, and stay safe.